Mizoram: Ethnic groups

 The great majority of Mizoram's population consists of several ethnic tribes who are either culturally or linguistically linked.
 These ethnic groups are collectively known as Mizos (Mi means People, Zo meaning the name of a progenitor; Mizo thus is People of Zo origin).

 Sometime in the 16th century, the first batch of Mizo crossed Tiau River and settled in Mizoram and they were called as Kukis by Bengalis.
-The term Kuki mean the inhabitants of the interior and inaccessible mountain tracts.
+The term Kuki means the inhabitants of the interior and inaccessible mountain tracts.
 Sometimes grouped as Kuki-Chin tribes, The First batch were called Old Kukis, which are the Biate, Ranglong and the Hrangkhol, and the second batch that followed include Lushei (or Lusei), Paite, Lai, Mara, Ralte, Hmar, Thadou, Shendus, and several other.

 The Bru (Reang), Chakma, Tanchangya are some non-Kuki tribes of Mizoram, with some suggestion that some of these are Indo-Aryan in their origins.
 The Bnei Menashe tribe claim Jewish descent.

 The diversity of tribal groups reflects the historical immigration patterns.
 Different tribes and sub-tribes arrived in the present Mizoram, in successive waves and settled down in different parts of the state.
 Further, as they arrived, there were raids, fear of raids and intertribal feuds.
 The resulting isolation and separation created numerous tribes and sub-tribes.

 Other than tribal groups, other ethnic groups inhabit Mizoram including Bengalis and Nepalis.
 Nepali Gorkhas, for example, were encouraged to settle in Aizawl area and other parts of Mizoram during the British colonial times.
 Thousands of their descendants are now residents of Mizoram.